Vatican City: Geography

 According to the Lateran Treaty, certain properties of the Holy See that are located in Italian territory, most notably the Papal Palace of Castel Gandolfo and the major basilicas, enjoy extraterritorial status similar to that of foreign embassies.
 These properties, scattered all over Rome and Italy, house essential offices and institutions necessary to the character and mission of the Holy See.

 Castel Gandolfo and the named basilicas are patrolled internally by police agents of Vatican City State and not by Italian police.
-According to the Lateran Treaty (Art.
-3) St. Peter's Square, up to but not including the steps leading to the basilica, is normally patrolled by the Italian police.
+According to the Lateran Treaty, St. Peter's Square, up to but not including the steps leading to the basilica, is normally patrolled by the Italian police.

 There are no passport controls for visitors entering Vatican City from the surrounding Italian territory.
 There is free public access to Saint Peter's Square and Basilica and, on the occasion of papal general audiences, to the hall in which they are held.
 For these audiences and for major ceremonies in Saint Peter's Basilica and Square, tickets free of charge must be obtained beforehand.
 The Vatican Museums, incorporating the Sistine Chapel, usually charge an entrance fee.
-There is no general public access to the gardens, but guided tours for small groups can be arranged to the gardens and excavations under the basilica.
-Other places are open to only those individuals who have business to transact there.
+There is no general public access to the gardens.
+Guided tours for small groups can be arranged to the gardens and excavations under the basilica.
+Other Vatican locations are only open to individuals who have business to transact there.